-The 3D Printing industry is maturing and there is an expanding variety of technologies creating choice in the way you create your parts.
-In addition, the 3d printing industry is making inroads into manufacturing and becoming a viable alternative to more traditional methods of manufacture.
-While these new technologies are revolutionizing the way we make our parts, the implications for design and engineering must be considered.
+The Additive Manufacturing Industry is growing and a variety of new technologies is creating choice in the way parts are made.
+As a result, the 3d printing industry is making inroads into manufacturing and becoming a viable alternative to more traditional methods of manufacture.
+While these new technologies are revolutionizing the way we make our parts, the implications for design and engineering should also be considered.
 Here are a few of the major considerations when developing your next product.

-Design for additive manufacturing should be considered in order to get a clean and robust part. feature details like overhangs, thin walls and fill percentages need to be dialed in before building a part.
+Design your parts for additive manufacturing in order to get a clean and robust part. feature details such as overhangs, thin walls and fill percentages should be optimized before building a part.
 With proper attention to detail a part design can be made to perform well in the field.